Jacob-Greenberg/re-preprocessor/README.md

-# re-preprocessor
+# RE Preprocessor

+### Overview
-A modular program to aid in file identification and decompression for reverse engineering
+A modular program to aid in file identification and decompression for reverse engineering.